We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Humminbird’s MEGA imaging is the most detailed and adjustable imaging on the water.
 LakeMaster and CoastMaster charts are accurate for finding bottom contours and finding your way home in your fishing kayak.
 The touch screen and intuitive menus and control make it simple to take advantage of all of Solix’s functions.

 - Adjustable CHIRP signal

 - 1024-segment flasher

 - No GPS

-Humminbird’s Helix 5 ice package houses a powerful fish finder in a portable case complete with battery and transducer.
-The Helix 5 CHIRP G2 uses Humminbird’s dual spectrum CHIRP sonar that can be adjusted for the best return image.
+Humminbird’s Helix 5 ice package houses a powerful fish finder in a portable case complete with battery and transducer, making it one of the best portable fish finders.
+The Helix 5 CHIRP G3 uses Humminbird’s dual spectrum CHIRP sonar that can be adjusted for the best return image.
 Combined with the 1024-segment flasher, anglers can mark bottom structure and individual fish at the same time.
 To focus on the most productive area of the water column, use the adjustable zoom.